staticjax/ayam-web/backup/index.md

   - type: TestimonialsSection
     elementId: ''
     colors: colors-a
-    variant: variant-c
+    variant: variant-a
     testimonials:
       - quote: >
-          It's been such a great experience migrating away from Google and Dropbox and finally feeling like I'm in control of my data.
+          Such a great experience to be using this product.
+It really helped with what I needed help with.
         name: Carla Rogers
-        title: Ayam Secure Cloud Customer
+        title: Happy customer
         image:
           type: ImageBlock
           url: /images/carla.jpg